Transit in Surrey

 Bus stops and shelters

-Translink is responsible for bus stop locations, in consultation with Surrey, and the bus stop poles and signs.
+Translink is responsible for bus stop locations, in consultation with the City of Surrey, and the bus stop poles and signs.

-Bus stop amenities and accessibility, including benches, shelters and sidewalks, are the City's responsibility.
+Bus stop amenities and accessibility, including benches, shelters, and sidewalks, are the City's responsibility.
 Bus stop locations are determined by TransLink, in consultation with the City of Surrey.

-Smoking is prohibited in bus shelters under the Surrey Public Health Smoking Protection By-law, 2008, No. 16694 (PDF.
-New window.).
+Smoking is prohibited in bus shelters under the Surrey Public Health Smoking Protection By-law, 2008, No. 16694.

-All services in Surrey are provided by TransLink through 2 wholly owned subsidiaries, Coast Mountain Bus Company (CMBC) and British Columbia Rapid Transit Company (BCRTC).
-But, the City of Surrey shares responsibility with Tranlink for passenger facilities and pathways to access transit.
+All services in Surrey are provided by TransLink through two wholly owned subsidiaries, Coast Mountain Bus Company (CMBC) and British Columbia Rapid Transit Company (BCRTC).
+The City of Surrey shares responsibility with TranLink for passenger facilities and pathways to access transit.